Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 ### 3. Pattern Analysis

-In order to improve our classification algorithm's accuracy, we'll analyze the pruned bytecode of each contract for both Solidity and Vyper with the hope of identifying distinct patterns that can be used to fingerprint the compiler.
-We'll focus on sequences of 5 operations, as these are long enough to be unique but short enough to be common.
-Here's the general process we'll follow:
+In order to improve our classification algorithm's accuracy, we will analyze the pruned bytecode of each contract for both Solidity and Vyper with the hope of identifying distinct patterns that can be used to fingerprint the compiler.
+We will focus on sequences of five operations, as these are long enough to be unique but short enough to be common.
+Here's the general process we will follow:

-1. Given a list of contracts generated by a known compiler, for each contract:
+1. Given a list of contracts generated by known compilers, for each contract:
-    1. Extract all unique sequences of 5 operations from the bytecode.
+    1. Extract all unique sequences of five operations from the bytecode.
     2. Count the frequency of each sequence in all contracts generated by this compiler.
 So, if a sequence occurs in $1000$ out of $5000$ contracts, its frequency would be $20\%$.
-2. We want the top 10 ascending and descending sequences by frequency for each compiler, so 40 sequences in total.
+2. We want the most compiler-specific sequences, so we will calculate the percentage of contracts generated by each compiler that contain each sequence, and sort the sequences by this percentage, filtering out sequences that are not strong enough heuristics to be used confidently.
-3. We'll then compare the sequences for Solidity and Vyper to see if there are any distinct patterns that can be used to fingerprint the compiler.
+3. We will then compare the sequences for Solidity and Vyper to see if there are any distinct patterns that can be used to fingerprint the compiler.
 For example, sequences which occur frequently in Solidity contracts but rarely in Vyper contracts could be used as a fingerprint for Solidity.

-Note: we don't look for longer sequences, as if a sequence of 6 operations exists, a subset sequence of 5 operations will also exist and is more likely to be found in other contracts.
+Note: we don't look for longer sequences, as if a sequence of six operations exists, a subset sequence of five operations will also exist and is more likely to be found in other contracts.
 For example, if `0x60 0x80 0x60 0x40 0x52 0x60` exists in the bytecode, then `0x60 0x80 0x60 0x40 0x52` also must exist within the bytecode, and is more likely to be found in other contracts due to its shorter length.

 ### 4. Results

-After performing pattern analysis, we're left with the following sequences, along with their frequency in all contracts and the percentage of contracts generated by each compiler that contain the sequence:
+After performing pattern analysis, we are left with the following sequences, along with their frequency in all contracts and the percentage of contracts generated by each compiler that contain the sequence:

 | Sequence       | Assembly                           | Frequency | Vyper        | Solc         |
 | -------------- | ---------------------------------- | --------- | ------------ | ------------ |